skycoin/skycoin/README.md

 - simplicity

 Skycoin Improves on Bitcoin in several ways
-- easy to use wallet designed for mainstream users
+- easy to use wallet designed for the mainstream
 - 15 second transactions.
 Skycoin transactions are forty times faster than Bitcoin
 - better name and branding
 - clean, easy to use API for merchants and developers